Katie John

-Katie John (1915May 31, 2013) was an Alaska Native advocate and cultural expert.
+Katie John (October 15, 1915 – May 31, 2013) was an Alaska Native advocate and cultural expert.
 John was a plaintiff in a court case against the United States challenging the denial of Native subsistence fishing rights, known throughout Alaska as "the Katie John case."
 She was instrumental in developing an alphabet for the Ahtna language and preserving the culture and traditional way of life of the Ahtna Athabaskan people.

 Personal life and cultural knowledge

 Katie John was born in 1915 to parents Chief Charley Sanford and Sarah Sanford.
 John spent most of her life in the northern Wrangell Mountains, with her family traveling seasonally between Tanada Lake and the Batzulnetas village.

 John grew up hearing multiple Athabascan languages and dialects.
-Her father spoke in the Lower Ahtna dialect and her mother spoke in the Upper Tanana dialect; John primarily spoke the Upper Ahtna dialect of Batzulnetas and Mentasta.
+John primarily spoke the Upper Ahtna dialect of Batzulnetas and Mentasta, while her father spoke in the Lower Ahtna dialect and her mother spoke in the Upper Tanana dialect.
 She first learned to speak English at age fourteen when she was employed in a mine in Nabesna, Alaska.

 At age sixteen she married Mentasta traditional chief Fred John, Sr., raising fourteen children and six foster children together.
 In 1932, the family moved from the Tanada Lakes area to raise their large family in Mentasta.

 John taught the Ahtna Athabascan language in local school in Mentasta Lake.
 In the late 1970s, she was a leader in developing the first alphabet for the then unwritten language.
 Later she would collaborate on the first Ahtna Noun Dictionary and pronunciation guide to help teach and preserve the language.

-John died May 31, 2013 at the Alaska Native Medical Center in Anchorage.
+John died May 31, 2013, at the Alaska Native Medical Center in Anchorage.

-Fishing rights activism
+Fishing rights activism - "The Katie John Case"

-The Alaska State Board of Fisheries closed subsistence fishing in the 1960s when the use of nets and fishwheels was disallowed.
-In 1984, John and Doris Charles requested permits to reopen subsistence fishing in the Native village of Baltzulneta, which were denied.
-That decision started a decades long fight in the courts to reclaim fishing rights for Native Alaskans.
-"The Katie John case," as it is widely known in Alaska, began with a lawsuit filed against the state of Alaska in 1985.
-The case, through its multiple iterations, was litigated by the Native American Rights Fund.
+In 1985 John took up a case against the Alaska State Board of Fisheries, as an activist for subsistence for her native peoples.
+John argued that she and her people had a right to subsistence fishing, just as her ancestors had.
+In previous years, the Alaska State Board of Fisheries had closed subsistence fishing, and this greatly disadvantaged her people because the use of nets and fish wheels was disallowed.
+This case was important to Katie because of her values in community, conservation, and sharing, values seemingly gained from her culture.

-She and the other plaintiffs ultimately prevailed in 1994; the ruling opened all federal waters in Alaska to management priority for rural and Alaska Native residents for subsistence use.
+John played a large role in this fight, as she met with Governor Tony Knowles at her fish camp in Baltzulneta, aiming to persuade the state to favor her cause.
+She ultimately prevailed in 1994; the ruling opened all federal waters in Alaska to management priority for rural and Alaska Native residents for subsistence use.
 Despite multiple appeals, the ruling has been upheld.